Automatic writing

 Automatic writing, also called psychography, is a claimed psychic ability allowing a person to produce written words without consciously writing.
 Practitioners engage in automatic writing by holding a writing instrument and allowing alleged spirits to manipulate the practitioner's hand.
 The instrument may be a standard writing instrument, or it may be one specially designed for automatic writing, such as a planchette or a ouija board.

 Religious and spiritual traditions have incorporated automatic writing, including Fuji in Chinese folk religion and the Enochian language associated with Enochian magic.
-In the modern era, it is associated with spiritualism and the occult, with notable practitioners including W. B. Yeats, Arthur Conan Doyle, and David Icke.
-There is no evidence supporting the existence of automatic writing, and claims associated with it are unfalsifiable.
-Documented examples are considered to be the result of the ideomotor phenomenon.
+In the modern era, it is associated with Spiritualism and the occult, with notable practitioners including W. B. Yeats and Arthur Conan Doyle.
+Claims associated with automatic writing are unfalsifiable, while some documented examples result from the ideomotor phenomenon.

 History

 Early history

-Spirit writing, later called Fuji (planchette writing) (扶乩/扶箕), has a long tradition in China, where messages from various deities and spirits were received by mediums since the Song dynasty.
+Spirit writing, later called Fuji (扶乩/扶箕), has a long tradition in China, where messages from various deities and spirits were received by mediums since the Song dynasty.
 In the 19th century, messages received through spirit writing led to the foundation of several Chinese salvationist religions.
-The spread of Chinese cultural techniques, such as printing and painting, introduced the influence of "spirit writing", practiced by Japanese Zen Ōbaku monks, who were said to communicate with an ancient Taoist sage credited with creating the kung fu system.
+The spread of Chinese cultural techniques, such as printing and painting, introduced the influence of "spirit writing", practised by Japanese Zen Ōbaku monks, who were said to communicate with an ancient Taoist sage credited with creating the kung fu system.

 In the West, an early example of the practice is the 16th-century Enochian language, allegedly dictated to John Dee and Edward Kelley by Enochian angels and integral to the practice of Enochian magic.
-The language is said to be extremely detailed and complex with its own grammar and rules.
+The language is said to be extremely detailed and complex in its grammar and rules.
 Dee also claimed that the Enochian instruction included information regarding the elixir of life in the ruins of Glastonbury Abbey.

 Approach

 Parapsychologist William Fletcher Barrett wrote that "automatic messages may take place either by the writer passively holding a pencil on a sheet of paper, or by the planchette, or by a 'ouija board'."
-In spiritualism, spirits are claimed to take control of the hand of a medium to write messages, letters, and even entire books.
+In Spiritualism, spirits are claimed to take control of the hand of a medium to write messages, letters, and even entire books.
 Automatic writing can happen in a trance or waking state.
-Some psychical researchers such as Thomson Jay Hudson have claimed no spirits are involved in automatic writing and the subconscious mind is the explanation.
+Some psychical researchers such as Thomson Jay Hudson have claimed that no spirits are involved in automatic writing and the subconscious mind is the explanation.

 Hoaxes

 Paranormal investigator Harry Price exposed the supposed automatic writing in the Borley Rectory as the wall-scrawling of a housewife attempting to hide an extramarital affair.

 A prominent alleged example of automatic writing is the Brattleboro hoax.
 When Charles Dickens died in 1870, he left The Mystery of Edwin Drood unfinished.
-According to the itinerant printer T. P. James, this angered Dickens' spirit so much that he channeled the rest of the novel through James's hand.
+According to the itinerant printer T. P. James, this angered Dickens' spirit so much that he channelled the rest of the novel through James's hand.
 This is supposed to have begun on Christmas Eve 1872 and continued in tri-weekly sessions until completion.